-The units planned for development in 2018 are part of a comprehensive project that is being developed by Douglas County, Kansas, which includes a Behavioral Health Crisis Center.
-That project was delayed by Douglas County due to a funding election.
-Approval has been secured and the project is proceeding.
-The LDCHA has received conceptual approval from HUD's Office of Urban Revitalization.
-The environmental assessment required an archeological survey which will be completed in May of 2019.
-The groundbreaking is anticipated in July or August of 2019.
+The units currently under construction and are part of a comprehensive project developed by Douglas County, Kansas, which includes a Behavioral Health Crisis Center.
+That project was delayed in 2018 by Douglas County due to a funding election, and in 2019 by an archaeological survey requested by the Delaware Tribe.
+Approval has been secured and construction is proceeding.
+The groundbreaking took place on November 8, 2019.